 On the other hand, it's possible you really found a bug.
-If so, please file a bug report by sending an e-mail to 9front-bugs-open@9front.org.
-The subject line of your e-mail will be used to open an issue on the bug tracker, and your message will be forwarded to the 9front-bugs mailing list.
+If so, please file a bug report by sending an e-mail to 9front@9front.org.

 2.4.1 - Your bug report SUCKS

 A minimum useful bug report contains the following: